Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Experiments and Results

-In the training process, we randomly select 70\% of gene perturbation conditions for the training set and use the remaining for testing in the Adamson dataset.
-In the SciPlex3 dataset, we first designate all samples under certain drug conditions \cite{ood,chemCPA} as the OOD (Out-of-Distribution) test set.
-For the remaining samples, we randomly select samples from certain dosage levels under each drug-cell type condition as the test set, while the rest are used for training.
-The number of head in Eq.~\ref{eq:GRNnetwork} is set to $2$.
-The $\epsilon_{co}$ in Eq.~\ref{eq:GRNnetwork} is $0.3$ in both datasets.
-The batch size for model training is set to $32$, and the diffusion process is configured with a total of $500$ steps.
-For inference, we adopt DDIM sampling with $50$ steps to accelerate generation while maintaining sample quality.
-For datasets Adamson and SciPlex3, training steps are adjusted to $20,000$ and $100,000$, respectively.
-All our method and its competitors are conducted using one Nvidia A100 GPU.
+The model is trained using the AdamW \citep{AdamW} optimizer with a learning rate of 0.001 and a batch size of 32.
+The diffusion process is configured with a total of $500$ steps.
+For inference, we adopt DDIM \citep{DDIM} sampling with $50$ steps.
+For datasets Adamson, Norman and SciPlex3, training steps are adjusted to $10,000$, $10,000$ and $100,000$, respectively.
+All our method and its competitors are conducted using one Nvidia A100 80G GPU.